Ganbaru Games

 Click & drag on the puzzle grid to draw.
 Each number on the grid is a clue; the number represents the size of the rectangle that overlaps it.
 For example, a clue of "9" means that you need to draw a 3x3 square on top of that clue.
 The trick is to draw each square and rectangle so that there's no wasted space on the grid.
 You can't overlap squares, either.
 Fortunately, there's no time limit, and you can always try again if you make a mistake.

-Ganbaru Games publishes puzzle games written by Nathan Demick.
-Each game is playable in both smartphone and desktop web browsers.
+Ganbaru Games publishes games written by Nathan Demick.
+Each game is playable mobile and desktop web browsers.
 In fact, you can load a game, then "save to homescreen" on your smartphone to have convenient access at any time!

 Buy Me a Coffee at ko-fi.com